PHP-DI/PHP-DI/doc/container-configuration.md

 ## Ignoring phpDoc errors

-*New in v4.4*
+*Added in v4.4*

-If your phpDoc annotations are not always correct, you can set up the container to silently ignore those errors:
+If you use annotations and your phpDoc is not always correct, you can set up the container to silently ignore those errors:

 ```php
 $builder->ignorePhpDocErrors(true);